Combined Metals of Chicago (CMC) offers a quick and easy to use glossary containing many of the terms we may use throughout the website.

 An instrument of any of various types used for measuring temperatures.

-Quality: Refers to the suitability and integrity of the steel for the purpose or purposes for which it is intended.
+Refers to the suitability and integrity of the steel for the purpose or purposes for which it is intended.

-Quench Aging: Aging that occurs after quenching following solution heat treatment.
+Aging that occurs after quenching following solution heat treatment.

-Quenching and Tempering: A process by which steel is rapidly cooled from above its upper critical temperature to a temperature far below this range.
+A process by which steel is rapidly cooled from above its upper critical temperature to a temperature far below this range.
 Water or oil is normally used to accelerate the cooling.
 In the as-quenched condition, the product is not suitable for most commercial applications because of its lower ductility and hardness.
 The steel must, therefore, be tempered in order to soften it somewhat to improve its ductility and toughness.
 Tempering is a heat treatment done at lower temperatures usually in the range between 400°F and 1200°F.

-RA & RMS: RMS (root mean square) is the measure of the surface texture of a material.
+RMS (root mean square) is the measure of the surface texture of a material.
 Texture is a deviation of the actual surface profile from the nominal surface, including roughness and waviness.
 RA has replaced RMS as the US standard because it averages important detail needed to analyze complex engineering surface.